On the Power of Differentiable Learning versus PAC and SQ Learning: Summary and Discussion

 It is tempting to view our results, which show the theoretical power of differentiable learning, as explaining the success of this paradigm.
 But we do not think that modern deep learning behaves similar to the constructions in our work.
 While we show how any $\SQ$ or $\PAC$ algorithm can be simulated, this requires a very carefully constructed network, with an extremely particular initialization, which doesn't look anything like deep learning in current practice.
 Our result certainly does {\em not} imply that SGD on a {\em particular} neural net can learn anything learnable by $\PAC$ or $\SQ$, as this would imply that such network can learn any computationally tractable function\footnote{Observe that for any tractable function $f$, there exists a trivial learning algorithm that returns $f$ regardless of its input, which means that the class $\{f\}$ is $\PAC$ learnable.}, which is known to be impossible (subject to mild cryptographic assumptions).

 Rather, we view our work as guiding us as to what questions we should ask toward understanding how {\em actual} deep learning works.
 We see that understanding differentiable learning in such a broad generality as we did here is probably too strong, as it results in answers involving unrealistic initialization, and no restriction, and thus no insight, as to what makes learning problems learnable using deep learning.
 Can we define a class of neural networks, or initializations, which is broad enough to capture the power of deep learning, yet disallows such crazy initialization and does provide insight as to when deep learning is appropriate?
 Perhaps even mild restrictions on the initialization can already severely restrict the power of differentiable learning.
-E.g., \citet{malach21quantifying} recently showed that even just requiring that the output of the network at initialization is close to zero can significantly change the power of differentiable learning.
-An interesting direction for future work is understanding the power of differentiable learning under this, or some other, restriction.
+E.g., \citet{malach21quantifying} recently showed that even just requiring that the output of the network at initialization is close to zero can significantly change the power of differentiable learning, \citet{abbe2021staircase} showed that imposing certain additional regularity assumptions on the architecture/initialization of neural networks restricts the learning power of (S)GD to function classes with a certain hierarchical property.
+An interesting direction for future work is understanding the power of differentiable learning under these, or other, restrictions.
 Does this lead to a different class of learnable problems, distinct from $\SQ$ and $\PAC$, which is perhaps more related to deep learning in practice?